marko-milasinovic/Windows10_LTSC/README.md

 # Requirements
 1) Windows 10 Enterprise LTSC image
 2) USB drive with at least 8GiB, final image file size on flash drive is ~4.8 GiB.
+3) Host PC machine with at least 4GB of RAM for normal operation

 ### Table of Contents
  * [Windows system alterations](#windows-system-alterations)